CloudLabsAI-Azure/PowerApps-in-a-day/02_Microsoft_Dataverse.md

     ![](./images/Module2/image67.png)

-_For more info on working with multi-column form layouts, see [Working with forms layout](https://powerapps.microsoft.com/tutorials/working-with-form-layout/)._
+    You can find more info on working with multi-column form layouts here: `https://powerapps.microsoft.com/tutorials/working-with-form-layout/`

 12. To create a new instance of the form when the screen is loaded.
 Click **Compare Screen** in left tree view pane.